haraka/Haraka/docs/plugins/dkim_sign.md

 - dkim.private.key = filename

-    Create a file `dkim.private.key` in the config folder and paste your private key in it.
+    Create a file `dkim.private.key` in the config folder with your private key in it.